UVM Theatre and Dance program presents "Walking: performance ruminations in ambulatory process"

 "Walking: performance ruminations in ambulatory process" is an original UVM Theatre & Dance performance event created and directed by Theatre & Dance faculty Julian Barnett and Paul Besaw.
 The event explores ideas and experiences of "walking" - physically, intellectually, relationally, and more - and consists of three parts:

-- outdoor movement performance: an original site performance for the Royall Tyler Theatre patio, directed by Barnett and features original/live music.
+- outdoor movement performance: an original site performance for the Royall Tyler Theatre plaza, directed by Barnet featuring original/live music.

 - installation performance: two installations for the Royall Tyler Theatre lobbies, directed by Barnett and Besaw.

 - theatre performance: a poetic adaptation of Thomas Bernhard's "Walking".
 Directed by Besaw, this new theatre work features an adaption of Bernhard¿s novella by Kathleen Gough and Paul Besaw, original/live music by Tom Cleary, and original film/projection design by Myles Jewell.

 - This part of the presentation requires that a ticket be purchased for admittance to the Royall Tyler Theatre.

 PLEASE NOTE: The themes of this portion of the presentation include a discussion of mental illness.
 Also, a strobe light effect will be used during the presentation of the theatre performance.